Variety store: Supply

 In many countries, stock can be imported from others with lower variable costs, because of differences in wages, resource costs or taxation.
-Usually goods are imported by a general importer, then sold to the stores wholesale.
+Usually, goods are imported by a general importer and then sold to the stores wholesale.

 Another source of stock is overruns, surplus items and out-of-date food products.
 Real Deals, a regional dollar store in the Syracuse, New York area, is stocked almost entirely with surplus goods such as these.
-The legality of selling out-of-date goods varies between jurisdictions: in general, most items (with a few exceptions, particularly certain perishable food items depending on the state) can be sold in the United States regardless of their sell-by date, but in the United Kingdom it is illegal to sell goods after their "Use By" date.
+The legality of selling out-of-date goods varies between jurisdictions: in general, most items (with a few exceptions, particularly certain perishable food items depending on the state) can be sold in the United States regardless of their sell-by date, but in the United Kingdom it is illegal to sell goods after their "Use by" date.

 Demography

 Although some people may link variety stores with low-income areas, this is not always true.
 For example, Atherton, California has a variety store within its city limits, even though it has a median household income of nearly $185,000 a year.
-Studies of food discounters in Great Britain show quite a varied demographic, and 99p Stores reported an increase in higher-income customers after the financial crisis of 2007–2008.
+Studies of food discounters in Great Britain show quite a varied demographic, and 99p Stores reported an increase in higher-income customers after the 2008 financial crisis.

+Allegations of creating food deserts

+Dollar stores have been alleged by a number of studies, individuals, and organizations to proliferate food deserts: areas with limited access to healthy and affordable food.
+Dollar stores are alleged to outcompete local grocery stores, and end up being one of the few options available for purchasing food in some communities.
+Dollar Tree has disputed this claim; it claimed that in a number of cases it created food options in food deserts.
+In 2023, Dollar Tree reportedly stopped selling eggs when the price of eggs increased.
+In line with these allegations, a number of U.S. states have passed restrictions on where new dollar stores can be opened.

 By region

-North America

-According to IBISWorld, dollar stores have grown 43 percent since 1998 and have become a $56 billion industry.
-Colliers International claims there are more dollar stores than drug stores.
-With stores of other types closing in large numbers, dollar stores often replace other types of stores in shopping centers.
-They succeed partly because of impulse purchases.
-The common term in North America for a small general merchandise store is general store.

-Five and dime stores

-Frank Winfield Woolworth had seen the success in Michigan and western New York of so-called nickel stores, where everything cost five cents (the U.S. five cent coin is called a "nickel").
-On February 22, 1879, Woolworth opened his Great Five Cent Store in Utica, New York, and it was his later success and expansion of that format as the F. W. Woolworth Company that would create the American institution of the five and ten cent store (or just five and ten), five and dime, or dime store (a dime is the name of a US ten-cent coin).
-Before Woolworth, the prevailing thought was an entire store could not maintain itself with all low-priced goods, but with Woolworth's success, many others followed their lead.

-Well-known dime store companies included: